IGRS-Imaging/TrackVision/README.md

 ### Step 10: Proceed to Registration and Tracking
 Once all status indicators are green, proceed with patient/phantom registration to begin navigation.

----

-## License

-This project is **NOT open source**.
-The source code is published for reference only.
-No permission is granted to copy, modify, distribute, or reuse any part of this project without written permission from the copyright holder.